How to Manage Project Assumptions

 Assumptions in Projects

-• Assumptions apply at all stages of the project and are typically are documented at the start of a project.
-They are usually filed in a drawer and ignored.
+Assumptions apply at all stages of the project lifecycle and are typically documented at the beginning.
+But they are usually forgotten as the project progresses.

-• Revist assumptions during the project to help the project team to stay within scope, time, and budget.
+It’s important to document each assumption and note any actions required if they don’t hold true.
+Revisit assumptions during the project to help the project team stay within scope, time, and budget.

 An Assumption is Not a Constraint